franvila/python-kafka-client/README.md

 The different parameters that can be used are:
 ```
--b <bootstrap_servers>        list of boostrap servers separated by coma
+-b <bootstrap_servers>        list of boostrap servers separated by comma
 -t <topic_name>               topic name
 -k <key>                      optional parameter to set the message key
 -H <headerKey=headerValue>    optional parameter to set a header.